Azure/ALZ-Bicep/infra-as-code/bicep/modules/managementGroups/README.md

 ### Azure CLI - `managementGroupsScopeEscape.bicep`

-Use this module if you do not want to grant Tenant Root Management Group Deployment permissions.
+Use this module if you do not want to grant Tenant root MG Deployment permissions.

 ```bash
 # For Azure global regions